ETIAS vs Schengen Visa

 Can ETIAS Be Denied and Require a Visa?

 In rare cases, if your ETIAS is denied, you may still be able to visit Europe by applying for a Schengen Visa instead.
-The visa application allows you to provide extensive documentation and attend an interview to address any concerns.
+The visa application allows you to provide extensive documents and attend an interview to address any concerns.

 Comparison FAQs